 The key financial performance indicator is the net revenue for the year compared to budget.
-The School aims to run a balanced budget each financial period unless there are operational reasons that impact on this.
-In 2017/18 95.3% of the School's income was funded by Government funds.
+The Academy aims to run a balanced budget each financial period unless there are operational reasons that impact on this.
+In 2018/19 95.3% of the Academy's income was funded by Government funds.
 Staffing costs accounted for 81.5% of expenditure.
 During the financial period there have been financial changes to funding of education with the reduction of the Education Support Grant together with increased staffing expenditure costs.
-Further changes to funding are expected from 2018 as the National Funding Formula is introduced.
-The School continues to strategically plan to manage these changes in funding with the aim of setting a balanced budget.
+There was the introduction of a Teachers' Pay Grant to offset an element of the teaching staff pay award and the Academy received a one off capital grant of £43,000.
+Further changes to funding came into effect in 2018/2019 when the National Funding Formula was introduced.
+The Academy continues to strategically plan to manage any changes in funding with the aim of setting a balanced budget.
+The Academy also continues to use the Gloucestershire Association of Secondary Headteachers' benchmarking data, together with benchmarking data provided by its auditors, to measure and assess its financial performance.